 SMG chair reviews support activities with SMG and reports to Supervisory Board.

 The task requirements for the retail technical services which are to be contracted to a service provider are defined in the table below.
+This table will be expanded further in Phase Two during the preparation of the invitation to tender documents and the service requirements.

-The reference to controlled documents includes reference datasets and codelists, ERA Technical Documents, implementation and quality guides, TAP TSI architecture definition.
+The reference to controlled documents includes reference datasets and passenger and RU/IM codelists, ERA Technical Documents, IT and quality specifications, TAP TSI architecture definition.